wvchallenges/opseng-challenge/README.md

 1、aws-flask.sh

 This is a bash script for launch an aws instance automaticlly.
+It only test in centos6.5.

 Before you use this script, please fill out the 4 and 5 lines as below. access_key='Your aws access key'